DaveSimoes/React-Tutorial-for-Student/README.md

  Follow consistent coding styles.
  Make sure your code is well documented, especially if you are adding new examples or features.

-## Report problems

-If you encounter a problem or have suggestions for improvement, please open a problem in the [Problems] tab (https://github.com/your-username/react-tutorial/issues).
-## Thank you

 Thank you for considering contributing to this React Tutorial.
 Your dedication to making this resource better is greatly appreciated.
 Let's learn and grow together!